A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Introduction

 \section{Introduction}

-In phylogenetics, consensus methods play a fundamental role concerning tree reconstruction: For instance when different genes of the same set of species lead to different gene trees or when different tree reconstruction methods come to different results, it may be hard to decide which of the given trees is the \enquote{true} tree in the sense of coinciding with the underlying (unknown) species tree.
+In phylogenetics, consensus methods play a fundamental role concerning tree reconstruction and are therefore often used in biological studies (cf. { \cite{oreilly,carling,geisler}}).
+For instance, when different genes of the same set of species lead to different gene trees or when different tree reconstruction methods come to different results, it may be hard to decide which of the given trees is the \enquote{true} tree in the sense of coinciding with the underlying (unknown) species tree.
 This is where consensus methods come into play --- they use certain rules to summarize a set of trees to form a \emph{consensus tree}.
-There are various such methods used in biology, and their results can be quite different.
-However, even if you stick to one consensus method, its outcome might change when new input data is discovered.
-This is why it is important to determine how \enquote{future-proof} consensus methods are; i.e. how robust they are against the introduction of new data.
+There are various such methods used in biology, which is why it makes sense to classify them according to their properties, some of which are desirable, while others might be undesirable.
+Several approaches in this regard have been made in the literature.
+Most prominently, Day and McMorris gave an overview of certain axioms and paradigms used to categorize consensus methods \cite{day2003axiomatic}.
+This axiomatic approach seems to have been inspired by the famous Arrovian result on weak orders \cite{arrow1950difficulty}, then considered in the area of partitions by Mirkin \cite{mirkin1975problem}, before finally being considered in more tree-like contexts, outlined by McMorris and Powers in \cite{mcmorris2008characterization}.
+One popular axiom (e.g. discussed in \cite{day2003axiomatic,mcmorris2008characterization,mcmorris}) is \emph{monotonicity}, which was originally introduced in \cite{mcmorris} as an example for a desirable property of consensus methods \cite[Chapter 1.2]{day2003axiomatic} and which we will re-visit in the present manuscript, along with a new criterion which we will coin \emph{non-contradiction}.